 1. The only record linking the subject and the research would be the consent document AND the principal risk is potential harm resulting from a breach of confidentiality

 2. The research presents no more than minimal risk of harm to subjects AND involves no procedures for which written consent is normally required outside of the research context.

-The UHSRC shall maintain a file of records.
+The UHSRC shall maintain records of all reviews, correspondences related to reviews, and decisions.
 These shall be retained for at least three years after the completion of the research, and the records shall be accessible for inspection and copying by authorized representatives of the University at reasonable times and in a reasonable manner.
 These records shall include:

 1. Copies of all research proposal reviews, scientific evaluations, if any, that accompany the proposals, approved sample consent documents, progress reports submitted by investigators, and reports of adverse events;